danielsimon4/language-modeling/README.md

 <br>

-## GPTs:
+## Transformers:

-Andrej Karpathy also created [NanoGPT](https://github.com/karpathy/nanoGPT?tab=readme-ov-file), a repository for training/finetuning medium-sized GPTs.
-In his videos, he teaches how to build a **Generatively Pretrained Transformer (GPT)**.
-We will train the transformer on a [Shakespeare text](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt) dataset with 1M characters and genearte Shakespeare like text.
+In his videos, Andrej Karpathy also teaches how to build a **Generatively Pretrained Transformer (GPT)** and how to replicate GPT-2.
+We are going to

 1. **GPT**
     - Notebook: [GPT](https://github.com/danielsimon4/language-modeling/blob/main/NanoGPT/GPT.ipynb)